 Nine day closure affecting all trains via Horsham from Saturday 14 August to Sunday 22 August 2021 (inclusive)

-From Saturday 14 to Sunday 22 August 2021 inclusive, plus several weekends between July 2021 and October 2021, no trains will run along much of the Arun Valley Line, from Arundel to Three Bridges including Horsham and Crawley, and the Mole Valley Line between Horsham and Dorking.
+From Saturday 14 to Sunday 22 August 2021, buses will replace trains along much of the Arun Valley line, from Arundel to Three Bridges including Horsham and Crawley, and the Mole Valley line between Horsham and Dorking.

 What the work will involve and where

-- Enabling work for the upgrade of Parsonage Road level crossing to a full barrier CCTV crossing to improve safety, and re-control of Littlehaven signal box to the Three Bridges Rail Operating Centre (ROC) in March 2022.
+- Enabling work for the upgrade of Parsonage Road level crossing to a full barrier CCTV crossing to improve safety, and recontrol of Littlehaven signal box to the Three Bridges Rail Operating Centre (ROC) in June 2022.

 - To give passengers additional benefits Network Rail and train operators are looking at options to refurbish stations when they are closed.